-8.2 Where a child is under the age of 13 penetrative sex is classified as rape under the Sexual Offences Act 2003 so must be reported to social workers in every case.

-8.3 The inter-agency safeguarding procedures, on the DSCB website, have more information about under-age sexual activity.
+- 8.2 Where a child is under the age of 13 penetrative sex is classified as rape under the Sexual Offences Act 2003 so must be reported to social workers in every case. - 8.3 The inter-agency safeguarding procedures, on the DSCB website, have more information about under-age sexual activity.

-9. Child sexual exploitation/Criminal exploitation
+9 Child sexual exploitation/Criminal exploitation

-9.1 This form of abuse involves exploitative situations, contexts and relationships where young people receive something (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money, mobile phones) as a result of their performing, and/or another or others performing on them, sexual acts.
-It can occur through the use of technology without the child's immediate recognition; e.g. being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain.

-9.2 Recognition of child sexual exploitation is part of staff training.
-We note that any child or young person may be at risk of this form of abuse, regardless of family background or other circumstances, and can experience significant harm to physical and mental health.

-9.3 Due to the grooming methods used by abusers, it is common for young people not to recognise they are being abused and may feel they are 'in a relationship' and acting voluntarily.

-9.4 "County Lines" is becoming widely recognised and used to describe criminal exploitation of young people using the internal trafficking of young people for the purpose of criminal exploitation.
+- 9.1 This form of abuse involves exploitative situations, contexts and relationships where young people receive something (e.g. food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money, mobile phones) because of them being enticed or threatened into performing, and/or another or others performing on them, sexual acts.
+It can occur using technology without the child's immediate recognition; e.g. being persuaded to post sexual images on the Internet/mobile phones without immediate payment or gain. - 9.2 Recognition of child sexual exploitation is part of staff training.
+We note that any child or young person may be at risk of this form of abuse, regardless of family background or other circumstances, and can experience significant harm to physical and mental health. - 9.3 Due to the grooming methods used by abusers, it is common for young people not to recognise they are being abused and may feel they are 'in a relationship' and acting voluntarily. - 10 "County Lines" is becoming widely recognised and used to describe criminal exploitation of young people using internal trafficking.
 Young people are groomed using the same techniques as above, with them completing a task on behalf of another individual or group of individuals which is of a criminal nature.

 Children are "trafficked" as part of the exploitation.
-They have their transport arranged for them for the purpose of selling drugs, firearms or sex.
+They have their transport arranged for them to sell drugs, firearms or sex.